Mikaela/shell-things/etc/systemd/resolved.conf.d/README.md

   will be used when it won't work anymore and then the next is used as long as it works and then it's back to the beginning.
   - https://github.com/systemd/systemd/issues/16322#issuecomment-724143641
+- While systemd-resolved can do mDNS (multicast DNS), it cannot do DNS-SD (service discovery).
+Thus no local CUPS printing.

 Other links I have found important and my files are based on: